Relocating to Singapore

 Work Permit

-- managerial or executive roles, or specialized jobs
+- Managerial or executive roles, or specialised jobs

-- a fixed monthly salary of at least S$5,000 for young graduates and higher for older experienced applicants
+- A fixed monthly salary of at least S$5,600 for young graduates and higher for older experienced applicants

-- a fixed monthly salary of at least S$5,500 for young graduates and higher for older experienced applicants in the financial sector
+- A fixed monthly salary of at least S$6,200 for young graduates and higher for older experienced applicants in the financial sector

-- Advertise the vacancy on jobsbank.gov.sg to demonstrate the intent of hiring locals first.
-However,there are certain exceptions to the JobsBank requirement.
+- Advertise the vacancy on MyCareersFuture to demonstrate the intent of hiring locals first.
+However,there are certain exceptions to the MyCareersFuture requirement.

 - Always pay appropriate salaries commensurate with the foreign applicant’s qualifications and experience.